It’s surprising how confused we can get by emotion.

 Happiness or contentment often requires trust, acceptance and understanding.
-In this way it is something that we can learn and cultivate within us.
+In this way it is something that we can learn and cultivate.

 Most of us usually think of sadness as a negative emotion.
 It certainly can be painful.
 It can be intense.
 But sadness might actually be classed as a positive emotion.
 The reason is this: it comes from love.

 For without love, we’d struggle to feel sad.
-Because sadness comes from loss — from the loss of someone or something you love.
+Because sadness comes from loss — from the loss of someone or something you value.

-When we start identifying and allowing ourselves to know and feel all the joys and fears buried beneath all the other more complex things going on in our life, we often start acting a little differently — and things can start to become a little simpler.
-And often a lot more lovely.
+When we start identifying and allowing ourselves to understand and feel all the joys and fears buried beneath all the complex things going on in our life – things can start to become a little simpler.
+And often a lot richer.